adambard/learnxinyminutes-docs/java.html.markdown

 	       validCodes.add("FINLAND");
         }

-        // But there's a nifty way to achive the same thing in an
+        // But there's a nifty way to achieve the same thing in an
         // easier way, by using something that is called Double Brace
         // Initialization.